jheidepriem/self-care-center/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
-Built an application that will give the user a random mantra or affirmation of their choosing.
+Self Care Center allows users to choose between a random mantra or affirmation in their quest for inner peace.

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
 They just need to fork the project on Github https://github.com/jheidepriem/self-care-center, and clone it to their own machine in terminal and open in their text editor to make changes.